-* The moment when Hooper visits Brody household with some wine as a souvenir.
+* The moment when Hooper visits the Brody household with some wine as a souvenir.
 Martin, fed up with the whole shark problem, starts filling his ''pint'' with the wine despite Hooper's protests that he should let it breathe.
-Then he gives Ellen and Hooper the smallest amount imaginable.
+Then, he gives Ellen and Hooper the smallest amount imaginable.

 ** And it's the red wine, even though they're having fish.